keras-team/keras-io/examples/timeseries/md/timeseries_anomaly_detection.md

 ## Load the data

 We will use the [Numenta Anomaly Benchmark(NAB)]( https://www.kaggle.com/boltzmannbrain/nab) dataset.
-It provides artifical timeseries data containing labeled anomalous periods of behavior.
+It provides artificial timeseries data containing labeled anomalous periods of behavior.
 Data are ordered, timestamped, single-valued metrics.